by Orysia Khimiak – Aug 4, 2022 7:39:19 AM • 8 min

 Respeecher Mates:

 This is an episode of small talks with Respeecher team members.
-They are human stories which stand behind Emmy-Award-winning technology.
+They are human stories which stand behind Emmy-Award-winning technology, reflecting our commitment to AI ethics.
 Behind every great product stands incredible people, and we want to introduce you to ours.
 We won't share all the secrets, but these stories will give you a glimpse into Respeecher's cozy office life in Kyiv and our daily routine.

 We've talked with Bogdan Belyaev, Sound Engineer at Respeecher first about the intersection of AI & music, how it felt for a Star Wars fan to work on Luke Skywalker's voice and about the invasion of his hometown.